gdplugs/VersionCheck/README.md

 [![Godot Version](https://img.shields.io/badge/Godot-4.x-green.svg)](https://shields.io/)

 # Version Checker
-A small plugin that checks if a newer version of the godot alpha is available.
+A small plugin that checks if a newer version of the godot beta is available.

 # 🧪 Installation